yogeshiyer13/Embedded-systems-project/README.md

 Instructions:

-Go to the project folder using cd project

 To compile we use the following code : gcc -Wall -o mandelbrot mandelbrot.c -lm -pthread

 Insert the video driver using: insmod video.ko